Bakharwal dog: History

 The Bakharwal Dog has been targeted by separatist militants in the erstwhile Indian state of Jammu and Kashmir, who shot the dogs to prevent them from alerting people of their intrusion.

 These separatist militants prevented herdsmen from going to higher reaches, which caused many Bakharwal Dogs to catch disease and die.

-While the Bakharwal Dog is mainly found in India, it is found in smaller numbers in Afghanistan and Pakistan.

 General appearance

-Bakarwal is divided into two categories namely general Bakarwal and Ladakhi Bakarwal.
+Bakarwal is divided into two categories, general Bakarwal and Ladakhi Bakarwal.
 Bakarwal is a powerful, heavy bone, medium to large size dog.
 It is an agile and a sturdy breed, a typical mountain dog with a furry coat and plumy tail that gives it a majestic look.
 It looks like a medium version of Tibetan Mastiff.

-It is mostly in black colour with white at toes and chest.
+It is mostly black, with white fur at the toes and chest.
 The dog has a vegetarian appetite that mainly includes bread made of rice chaff, maize and milk.
 Common colours are black and tan, red, fawn, pied, sable, white and brindle.

 Females of the particular breed give birth to a single litter once a year, with the average size being three to four puppies.

 Utilisation

 The Bakharwal Dog, along with the Gaddi Kutta, is particularly used for guarding sheep, protecting farms and homes in Himachal Pradesh as well as in Jammu and Kashmir.
 It is also used by the Indian Police in order to capture militants across the nation.

 Bakharwal Dogs, the mountain dogs are an ancient breed of working dogs found in the state of Jammu and Kashmir.
 Scientists believe that these may be amongst the oldest herding dogs having origins in Central Asia.
 They are bred by nomadic tribes as a livestock guardian dog and settlement protector.
-Bakharwal Dog puppies between 8 and twelve weeks old need four meals daily.
-Bakharwal Dog puppies 3 to 6 months old should be fed 3 meals in a 24-hour period.
-Top-quality dry dog food ensures balanced nutrition to adult bakharwal dogs and may be mixed with water, canned food.
-Bakharwal Dogs must get some daily exercise to stay fit, recharge their brains, and maintain their health.
-Daily activity also really helps bakharwal dogs fight boredom, which often has the potential to lead to difficult behaviour.